Perna viridis: Ecology and life history

 The Asian green mussel has separate sexes and fertilizes externally.
 There are a very few functional hermaphrodites (<0.1%).
 The mussel's sexual development was shown to be affected by temperature.
 Spawning ordinarily occurs twice a year between early spring and late autumn; however, the mussels found in the Philippines and Thailand are known to spawn all year round.

 The zygote transforms to a larva 7–8 hours after fertilization.
 The larvae stay in the water column for 10–12 days before undergoing metamorphosis into a juvenile and settling onto a surface.
 The juveniles become sexually mature when they are 15–30 mm in length, a size reached within 2–3 months.
 Growth is influenced by the availability of food, temperature, water movement, the mussel's age, and caging.
 Cage culturing can prevent entry of predators and barnacles increases marketability but slows down the mussel's growth rate.
 The adult can live to up 2–3 years.
 Due to its fast growth, it can outcompete other fouling organisms and cause changes in marine ecological relationships.

 This mussel is a filter feeder that feeds on phytoplankton, zooplankton and suspended organic materials.
-They are eaten by fishes, crustaceans, seastars, octopuses and humans.
+They are eaten by fishes, crustaceans, seastars, octopuses, humans, and other mollusks.